 chotto was featured in Epicure, the breakfast issue of Australian Gourmet Traveller magazine, and What Chefs Eat 2018.
 Sadly, due to site constraints, the cafe closed in September 2017.

 After chotto, the couple were approached to write a cookbook on Tokyo's cuisine.
-Called Tokyo Local, the cookbook will be released through Smith Street Books in Australia, Simon & Schuster in the UK and Rizzoli in the US in May 2018.
+Called Tokyo Local, the cookbook was released through Smith Street Books in Australia, Simon & Schuster in the UK and Rizzoli in the US in May 2018.

 Head Chef Brendan spent time at the three Michelin-starred Nihonryori Ryugin in Roppongi (Tokyo) and Hong Kong.
 He also studied the art of ramen-making in Japan prior to focusing on kappo and modern kaiseki cuisine.
-In Melbourne, he has worked at hatted establishments including Ides, Kappo, Supernormal, Golden Fields and Bistro Vue.
+In Melbourne, he has worked at hatted establishments including Ides, Kappo, Supernormal, Golden Fields and the Vue de Monde group.
+Brendan currently works at Minamishima.

 Formerly working in public relations and representing the Mandarin Oriental Hotel Group including the Mandarin Oriental Tokyo out of Melbourne, Caryn holds a Wine & Spirits Education Trust Level 2 qualification and has a keen interest in nihonshu.